2022 NV Senate Race

 72. ^ "Economist's 2022 Senate forecast".
 The Economist.
 September 7, 2022.
 Retrieved September 7, 2022.

 73. ^ "Democrats keep Senate majority as GOP push falters in Nevada".
+Archived from the original on November 20, 2022.
+Retrieved November 20, 2022.

 74. ^ "Obama to campaign in Nevada amid signs of GOP wave".
 October 19, 2022.